top of page

 An ambulance car parked on the side street at night

-There are a number of important steps involved in the process of a tort action, which fall into three broad stages: 1) the pleadings period; 2) the questioning period (also called “discovery”); and 3) the trial process.
+There are a number of important steps involved in the process of a tort action, which fall into three broad stages:

 lawyer lawsuit notary consultation or discussing negotiation legal case with documents